yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 Each unbounded data-structure will manage its own state.
 The root **contract storage** will store these data-structures **state** in the same way it stores booleans/integers.
 It's like having a reference type variable.
-Since a reference/data-structure state will be of a fixed-size, it can work.
+This will be possible because the reference/data-structure state will be of a fixed size.

-Having these unbounded data-structures adds complexity to the *contract storage** which will have to additionally track the changes of each unbounded data-structure.
+Having these unbounded data-structures adds complexity to the *contract storage**, which will have to additionally track the changes of each unbounded data-structure.

-Committing **contract storage** changes will now first require computing each unbounded data-structure's new state, and updating the **contract storage** matching **page slice**.
-Only after that, can we perform a batch commit of all the storage changes in one shot.
+Committing **contract storage** changes will now first require computing each unbounded data-structure's new state, and updating the **contract storage** along with its matching **page slice**.
+Only after that can we perform a batch commit of all the storage changes in one shot.

-Actually, this is a recursive process since an unbounded data-structure may hold unbounded data-structures too.
+Actually, this is a recursive process, since an unbounded data-structure may also hold unbounded data-structures.
-Say, we have a list of **maps**, or a **map** from **string** to **list**.
-It means we'll need to traverse first the most internal unbounded data-structures and then, each will notify its parent about its new state and so on until it reaches the top-level **contract storage** (what we have today).
+For example: say we have a list of **maps**, or a **map** from **string** to **list**.
+This means we'll need to traverse the innermost unbounded data-structures first, setting off a chain reaction whereby each data-structure notifies its parent about its new state -- until finally reaching the top level contract storage (what we have today).

 We need to do more research on how to represent each unbounded data-structure.
-We may end up having a [MPT][mpt] Ethereum-style for each such data-structure.
+We may end up having an [MPT][mpt] Ethereum-style for each such data-structure.
 Maybe different data-structures will have different methods for managing their states.